joune/servicediagnostics/README.txt

 How to build the project:
 =========================
-I haven't quite figured out how to use the bnd4sbt sbt plugin, and i'm not a major fan of maven, so I'll start with a basic ant build.
+I'm not a major fan of maven, but I haven't quite figured out how to use the bnd4sbt sbt plugin, so lets start with maven.
 This may change in the future.

+> mvn scala:compile
-> ant
+> mvn install

 How to run:
 ===========